Connect with Private Services and Networks

 You can connect from a SingleStore Helios workspace to private services and networks.
 Private services/networks simplify networking and connectivity by allowing users to connect directly from a virtual/private network to SingleStore through VPC/private endpoints.

-Setting up a connection to a private service/network involves actions from both your and SingleStore's end.
-You may need to share the details related to your workspace and AWS/etc. account with SingleStore support.
+Use the SingleStore Private Connections feature to configure a private connection to AWS PrivateLink.
+Setting up a connection to Azure Private Link and Google Private Service Connect involves actions from both your and SingleStore's end.
+You may need to share the details related to your workspace and Azure/Google account with SingleStore support.
 To make the setup process seamless, acquire the required information before reaching out to SingleStore support.
-The list of information required is specified in the configuration process for each private service/network.
+The list of information required is specified in the configuration process for the respective private service/network.

 To successfully set up a private connection, you need to configure both the outbound and inbound connections.
 Additionally, SingleStore can only process the connection request when your workspace is in the Active state.
-If you need separate reader and writer endpoints for each workspace, specify this in the support ticket.
+If you need separate reader and writer endpoints for each workspace, specify this in the support ticket while configuring Azure/Google private service/networks.
 SingleStore recommends using a single endpoint as SingleStore internally manages (reader/writer) query forwarding to this endpoint.

 SingleStore recommends having hands-on experience on using private services and networks.
 For more information, refer to the relevant documentation: